-The Sonos CONNECT is a terrific music source for commercial audio installations.
+The Sonos CONNECT (which has been replaced by the Sonos Port) is a terrific music source for commercial audio installations.
 Sonos powered speakers are designed for residential use.
 We don't recommend them for commercial applications.

 Your best bet is to talk to one of our commercial audio design specialists.
 They’ll ask a few questions about your space, then give you some free advice about how to fill it with music your customers will love.